gvwilson/sensibleadventures/gleam/gleam.md

 baby as a present, but his mother said no. "The baby might swallow it," she explained, so Gleam decided to keep it for himself.

 And---he froze.
-He had the thimble that Granna Shimmer had given him.
+He had the thimble that Grandma Shimmer had given him.
 He ran his thumb over it very gently.
 The acorn cap was still in place.
 There might still be some light inside!

 His heart sank.
-Granna Shimmer had only given him three drops.
+Grandma Shimmer had only given him three drops.
 They wouldn't get him very far.
 If only he hadn't dropped the bottle from Number One's workshop.
 There was plenty of light in it...